sofiaps/React-Firebase-StyledComponents-Redux-ReduxThunk/README.md

 # Crown e-Commerce with React-Firebase-StyledComponents-Redux-ReduxPersist-ReduxThunk
-### Make use of Redux-Thunk as Middleware, Loading spinner & persist only cart items
+### Using Redux-Thunk as Middleware and Redux-Persist for cart items

 -Main Page with links to different categories